lucianogiusti/tributepage-fcc/README.md

 # tributepage-fcc
-Tribute Pago for FreeCodeCamp code challenge
+Tribute Page for FreeCodeCamp code challenge.

+Basic Challenge.
+Just some HTML and CSS.